i-make-razors/primes/README.md

 # Primes

-Collection of small functions to calculate prime numbers for performance testing
+Collection of small functions to calculate prime numbers for performance testing of different programming languages

 ``` bash
 # Dotnet